• Skip to primary navigation

 Analyzation and Innovation

 One of the more innovative approaches to solving this challenge is by using AI and Machine Learning algorithms.
-It customizes every e-commerce consumers’ experiences, reducing friction by identifying and segmenting users based on common characteristics.
+It customizes every e-commerce consumers’ experience, reducing friction by identifying and segmenting users based on common characteristics.

 It’s called Kount Control – Account Takeover Protection and what’s noteworthy about this approach is its ability to identify returning customers even if they are logging in from a new location or a new device.

-Rather than instantly blocking their access, e-commerce businesses can give their customers an appropriate login response, such as step-up authentication or a frictionless experience.
+Rather than instantly blocking their access, e-commerce businesses can give their customers an appropriate login response, such as step-up authentication or frictionless experience.

-The following dashboard is crucial for showing location patterns to analyze logins during specific periods, or even filter on a particular user to identify attempted fraud.
+The following dashboard is crucial for showing location patterns to analyze logins during specific periods or even filter on a particular user to identify attempted fraud.

-Knowing the patterns of failed login attempts helps identify and stop credential attacks, while also helping to improve user’s login and purchase experiences.
+Knowing the patterns of failed login attempts helps identify and stop credential attacks while also helping to improve user’s login and purchase experiences.

 The following is an example of a Kount dashboard tracking and analyzing failed login attempts in real-time.